Oracle Licensing

 • Negotiate upfront: If youโ€™re entering a ULA, negotiate the terms aggressively.
 Include only the products you need in the unlimited scope โ€“ each additional product will raise the cost.
 Ensure a clear โ€œcertificationโ€ clause lets you self-certify usage with a simple letter and no mandatory Oracle audit as part of the exit.
 Clarify any ambiguities (e.g., how VMware or cloud deployments count) in the contract.
 Also, negotiate a clause for divestitures or acquisitions if applicable (ULAs usually donโ€™t automatically cover new acquisitions โ€“ you might need Oracleโ€™s approval).

-• Optimize before exit: Scrub your environment in the ULA’s final 6-12 months.
+• Optimize before exit: Scrub your environment in the ULA’s final 6 to 12 months.
 Uninstall or shut down any Oracle instances that are not needed โ€“ thereโ€™s no sense in certifying and paying support for things you donโ€™t use.
 Conversely, forecast future needs: if you know youโ€™ll need more of the Oracle product soon, consider deploying it during the ULA term so that it gets counted in your certification.
 Many companies do a โ€œfinal pushโ€ to deploy as much as is legitimately useful.
-For example, if you plan to expand into a new region with Oracle in the next year, deploying those servers now (before ULA ends) could make them effectively free (aside from support).
+For example, if you plan to expand into a new region with Oracle within the next year, deploying those servers now (before the ULA ends) could make them effectively free (aside from support costs).
 Be cautious to deploy only genuine needs; artificially inflating the count could raise flags.

 • Decide exit vs renewal with data: Well before the ULA expires, present a clear picture to your executives: โ€œWe have deployed X worth of licenses under the ULA.
-Post-ULA, our support cost will be $Y per year.
-Our projected growth is Z% annually.โ€ If future growth is modest and you have plenty of headroom from the ULA, exiting may save money (you avoid another big ULA fee).
-If you foresee massive expansion or a new project requiring far more Oracle, a renewal or a different licensing model might be warranted.
+Following the ULA, our annual support cost will be $Y. Our projected growth is Z% annually.โ€ If future growth is modest and you have plenty of headroom from the ULA, exiting may save money (you avoid another big ULA fee).
+If you foresee a massive expansion or a new project requiring significantly more Oracle resources, a renewal or a different licensing model might be warranted.
 Use this data to drive negotiations.
 Oracle sales will often come in hot, trying to convince you to renew; having your analysis insulates you from sales FUD (fear, uncertainty, doubt).

 • Execute the exit carefully: If you choose to certify out, follow the contract to the letter.
-Submit any required notice of intent to certify (some ULAs require you to notify Oracle 30-60 days before term end if you plan to certify).
+Submit any required notice of intent to certify (some ULAs require you to notify Oracle 30-60 days before the term ends if you plan to certify).
 On the certification date, count everything twice.
 Consider hiring a third-party license specialist to validate your counts โ€“ the cost of an expert is trivial compared to potential license exposure if you undercount.
 When providing the certification letter, list all quantities in detail and get Oracleโ€™s written acknowledgment.
-After certification, tightly control that you do not exceed those quantities.
-If you accidentally go over it, you must purchase additional licenses, or you could face an audit claim.
+After certification, closely monitor to ensure you do not exceed those quantities.
+If you accidentally exceed the limit, you must purchase additional licenses; otherwise, you may be subject to an audit claim.

 Java Licensing Changes